alexfernandez/alexfernandez.github.io/2017/origins-language.md

 The best way to learn how a machine works is often watching how it malfunctions.
 Similarly, it is now possible to study how defects in individual genes affect individuals that carry them.
-So e.g. if a gene that enables syllabic speech can be identified, it should be possible to study how people without it (or with a non-functional variant) can communicate.
+So e.g. if a gene that enables polysyllabic speech can be identified, it should be possible to study how people without it (or with a non-functional variant) can communicate.
 For instance,